Sparse hypergraphs: new bounds and constructions: A general upper bound for

-\begin{proof} One can verify that $R=q(p+1)+(e-1-q)p$.
-We can apply Theorem \ref{recursive} repeatedly for $e-1$ times, in which $l$ is chosen to be $p+1$ for $q$ times and to be $p$ for $e-1-q$ times.
-The theorem then follows from a simple fact that $R_r(n,0,\{1\})=0$. \end{proof}
+\begin{proof} It is easy to verify that $R=q(p+1)+(e-1-q)p$.
+Then, we can apply Lemma \ref{recursive} repeatedly for $e-1$ times, in which $l$ is chosen to be $p+1$ for $q$ times and to be $p$ for $e-1-q$ times.
+The conclusion of the proposition then follows from the easy fact that $T_r(n,0,1)=0$. \end{proof}